ddelnano/dotfiles/README.md

 My dotfile configuration

 ## Todo
+- Add other configuration -- not just vim
 - Make this configuration portable across OS X and Linux
 - Make any config that can be used in Xcode or Jetbrains IDEs available